Tom Steed: Political career

 Steed ran for Congress in 1948 and was elected as a Democrat, taking office on January 3, 1949.
 He was re-elected in 1950, and was continuously re-elected until 1980, when he decided to retire.
 (That year, he also received one vote for president at the 1980 Democratic National Convention.)
 Steed's final congressional race in 1978 was successful although he faced a spirited challenge in the Democratic primary election from M.E.
 "Cuffie" Waid, a popular Lawton optometrist and Chamber of Commerce leader.
 He served a total of 32 years in Congress, longer than any other Oklahoman in Congress at the time, and left office on January 3, 1981.
 While in Congress, he sat on the Education and Labor, Public Works, Appropriations, and Small Business committees, briefly chairing this last committee during the Ninety-fourth Congress.
 He also served as chair of the Subcommittee on the Treasury, Postal Service, and General Government and of the Subcommittee on Taxation and Oil Imports.

 Steed did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1957, 1960, 1964, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965, but not the Civil Rights Act of 1968.
+While serving as a congressman, Steed's voting record was a mostly liberal one.

+During the 1976 United States presidential election, despite being a member of the Democratic Party and an incumbent member of Congress, he supported the Republican ticket headed by President Gerald Ford and Senator Bob Dole, and appeared at a Ford campaign event in Lawton, Oklahoma.